 The aggregation layer allows Kubernetes to be extended with additional APIs, beyond what is offered by the core Kubernetes APIs.
-The additional APIs can either be ready-made solutions such as service-catalog, or APIs that you develop yourself.
+The additional APIs can either be ready-made solutions such as a metrics server, or APIs that you develop yourself.

 The most common way to implement the APIService is to run an extension API server in Pod(s) that run in your cluster.
 If you're using the extension API server to manage resources in your cluster, the extension API server (also written as "extension-apiserver") is typically paired with one or more controllers.
 The apiserver-builder library provides a skeleton for both extension API servers and the associated controller(s).

 Extension API servers should have low latency networking to and from the kube-apiserver.
 Discovery requests are required to round-trip from the kube-apiserver in five seconds or less.